-Attract and retain highly qualified and productive executives by providing total compensation competitive with that of other executives employed by comparably-sized companies in the energy industry engaged in businesses similar to ours (although we do not benchmark our compensation to any particular group of companies);
+- Attract and retain highly qualified and productive executives by striving to provide total compensation generally comparable to compensation paid by other companies in the energy industry (although we do not benchmark our compensation to any particular group of companies); - Motivate our executives to achieve strong financial and operational performance for our stockholders: - Structure compensation to create meaningful links between corporate and individual performance and financial rewards;

-- Motivate our executives to achieve strong financial and operational performance for our stockholders; - Structure compensation to create meaningful links between corporate and individual performance and financial rewards; - Align the interests of our executives with those of our stockholders by providing a significant portion of total compensation in the form of stock-based incentives; - Encourage long-term commitment to our company; and - Limit corporate perquisites.
+- Align the interests of our executives with those of our stockholders by providing a significant portion of total compensation in the form of stock-based incentives; - Encourage long-term commitment to our company; and - Limit corporate perquisites.

 We do not rely on formula-driven plans when determining the aggregate amount of compensation for each named executive officer.
 The primary factor in setting compensation is our evaluation of the individual's performance in the context of our company's performance and our compensation objectives, policies and practices.
 Our Compensation Committee considers individual performance factors, including the Compensation Committee's view of the individual's performance, the responsibilities of the individual's position and the individual's contribution to our company and to our financial and operational performance for the most recently-completed fiscal year.
-There is no specific weighting given to each factor, but rather the Compensation Committee considers and balances these factors in its business judgment and discretion.